In the fourth chapter of the book of Genesis, Cain kills his brother Abel. This chapter also tells of the lineage of Cain: la dissendence di Cain.

 Verse 10: Dissal il Signôr: the Lord said.
 Ce âstu fat mo?: what ever have you done?
 O sint is the first-person singular of the presint indicatîf of the verb sintî.
 The Lord also says: o sint (I hear) il sanc di to fradi (the blood of your brother) che al berle (that cries out) de tiere (from the ground) viers di me (unto me [towards me]).

 Verse 12: Se tu lavoris la tiere (if you till [work] the ground), no ti butarà plui nuie (it shall yield you nothing more [unto you it shall produce nothing more]): tu sarâs un torseon (you shall be a wanderer) e ti tocjarà di scjampâ su la tiere (and you shall have to flee on earth).
-The basic meaning of the verb tocjâ is to touch; as used in the text of this verse, it takes on the sense of to fall (to be required): ti tocjarà di scjampâ (it shall fall to you to flee; that is, you shall have to flee).
+The basic meaning of the verb tocjâ is to touch; as used in the text of this verse, it takes on the sense of to be required, to be reserved: ti tocjarà di scjampâ (it shall be reserved for you to flee; that is, you shall have to flee).

 Verse 15: I rispuindè il Signôr (the Lord responded to him).
 The Lord objects by saying: chest po no (not so).
 He continues: che anzit (on the contrary), se un al mace Cain (if anyone kills Cain [if one kills Cain]), je fasarai paiâ siet viaçs (I shall make him pay for it sevenfold [seven times]).
 Je is a contraction of i + le (unto him + it); taken literally: je / fasarai / paiâ / siet viaçs (unto him + it / I shall make / to pay / seven times).
 The text continues: e il Signôr (and the Lord) i metè a Cain un segnâl (put a mark on Cain [put unto Cain a sign]), in mût che (in order that) chel che lu varès cjatât (whoever met him [he who would have met him]) no lu varès copât (would not kill him [would not have killed him]).
 Consider the following, using the condizionâl passât: al varès cjatât; lu varès cjatât (he would have met; he would have met him); al varès copât; lu varès copât (he would have killed; he would have killed him); no varès copât; no lu varès copât (he would not have killed; he would not have killed him).